 - Breathe naturally through your nose and keep your attention focused on the area you are tapping.

-Chinese Wall Squat
+2. Wall Squat

-- As you rise, exhale and run your attention lightly up the back of your body to the top of your head and then down the front of your body to your abdomen.
+- As you rise, exhale and run your attention up the back of your body to the top of your head and then down the front.

 - Continue for five to 10 minutes, moving as slowly as possible.